by Texas Homesteader ~

 *contains affiliate link

-I’m able to repurpose an old, clean holey sock in several different ways.
+Wait a minute, now.
+I’m able to repurpose an old, clean holey sock in several different and very useful ways.
 That way the old sock gets several more uses before it’s finally destined for the trash.

 Repurposing Is An Eco Win!